 The pelvis is the part of the body located between the abdomen and the thighs.
-The term 'pelvis' can refer to the pelvic skeleton (also known as the pelvic girdle), which is the skeleton embedded in the lower part of the trunk, connecting the axial skeleton to the lower extremities.
+The term 'pelvis' can refer to the pelvic skeleton (also known as the pelvic girdle), which is a bony structure embedded in the lower part of the trunk.
+The pelvic girdle connects the axial skeleton to the free lower extremities.

 The pelvic skeleton is composed of the following bones: